-Materials meeting the above criteria are considered to be high risk and will have to be disposed of by special means (limit handling and movement; notify Risk Management).
+Materials meeting the above criteria are considered to be high risk and will have to be disposed of by special means (limit handling and movement; notify Environmental Health & Safety).
 Only chemicals that pass visual inspection should be evaluated further.

 Note: Never try to force open a rusted or stuck cap on a container of a peroxide-forming chemical.

 Only chemicals that meet the below criteria should be opened and can be tested for peroxides.
 Chemicals that do not meet one or more of these criteria should be considered to be high risk, and should not be disturbed.
-Limit handling and movement; notify Risk Management.
+Limit handling and movement; notify Environmental Health & Safety.